NadzeyaShpakouskaya/ironfoudation-team-project-legacy/README.md

 The repo contains the source code of the `Woof` application.
 The `Woof` application is an iOS app that provides the opportunity to connect dog owners and pet sitters to build trusted relationships between them.
-You can use the app in 2 modes: like a pet owner or like a pet sitter.
+You can use the application in 2 modes: like a pet owner or like a pet sitter.
 As a pet owner, you can find a sitter for your pet(s) and manage a schedule of your pets' walks, which makes the process of caring for your lovely doggies easier.
 As a pet sitter, you can provide the service of walks using your own schedule, prices, and other requirements, if needed.